stashapp/CommunityScripts/plugins/movieFromScene/README.md

 3. The scene has at least one performer.
 4. The scene has some details text.

-Only when all 4 condictions are met, and after the scene is updated with something, then a movie will be created.
+Only when all 4 conditions are met, and after the scene is updated with something, then a movie will be created and linked to that scene.

 ### I got a problem with xxx...
 This is only version 1.0.
 So please raise an issue and let me know.
 I am not a Linux or Docker guy, so please don't expect me to solve